madpiano/2019-432/slides/class22/README.md

 - Andrew Gelman and John Carlin [Beyond Power Calculations: Assessing Type S (Sign) and Type M (Magnitude) Errors](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class22/Gelman%20and%20Carlin%202014%20Beyond%20Power%20Calculations.pdf)
 - Jeffrey Leek and Roger Peng [P-values are just the tip of the iceberg](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class22/Leek_and_Peng_Nature2015.pdf)
 - Jeffrey D Blume, Lucy D'Agostino McGowan, William D. Dupont, Robert A Greevy [Second-generation p values: Improved rigor, reproducibility and transparency in statistical analyses](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class22/Blume_Second_Gen_P_Values_2018.pdf)

+## And Also ...

+I have given several talks on "Rethinking Statistical Significance" in recent years.
+The Github repository for one of the recent ones (90 minutes at MetroHealth Medical Center and the Center for Health Care Research and Policy, with an audio recording) is at https://github.com/THOMASELOVE/rethink, if you're a gluttobn for punishment.

 ## A Key Resource for Further Learning